badersur/chirp/module-3/README.md

 # Conclusion

 We've created all the necessary routes in express to service our angular application.
-In this section we've covered how to get started using node, generating an express application, creating routes, using passport for authentication and using middleware to protect our apis.
+In this section we've covered how to get started using node, generating an express application, creating routes, using passport for authentication and using middleware to protect our APIs.

 In the next section we'll fully implement the API route handlers using MongoDB to store Post and User documents for persistent storage.